 19. Liability for wrongs, joint and several

-Every partner is liable jointly with his co-partners, and also severally, for everything for which the firm while he is a partner therein become liable under either of the 2 last preceding sections.
+Every partner is liable jointly with his copartners, and also severally, for everything for which the firm while he is a partner therein become liable under either of the 2 last preceding sections.

 20. Improper employment of trust property